 - What process does your organization follow for performance reviews?

-- What does success look like in your new role?
+- What does success look like in your new role and your department?

-You'll also want to assess what processes are currently working and which processes need improvement.
+Eventually, you'll also want to assess which processes are currently working and which processes need improvement.
 Get to know the challenges that the organization is currently facing and what is planned for the future.

 - Are there any workplace clubs or sports teams you can get involved in to meet new people?